- System Modeling Whiteboards

 Agile Carpentry has done a lot of research and preparation to make it possible to deliver public training anywhere on the globe, while minimizing the fees paid to conference hotel venues.
 The same preparation and equipment Agile Carpentry has designed for economically facilitating public training can also be used to make it easier for a client to host a private course on their own property, or at a nearby facility.

 The additional costs incurred by Agile Carpentry when providing logistical support will need to be passed onto the client, yet that is often less expensive and more convenient for the client than the alternatives.

-Within the United States, Agile Carpentry can provide the following at additional cost:
+Agile Carpentry can provide the following at additional cost on a global basis:

 Durable Equipment Available:

 - PA system in a flight case

 - Assist in the location, booking, and costing calculations of off-site meeting room space and associated catering services